Monash formalises partnership with Wellcome Sanger Institute for RISE

-Monash University has just signed a five-year research collaboration agreement with world-leading centre in genomic discovery and understanding, the Wellcome Sanger Institute for the Revitalising Informal Settlements and their Environments program.
+Monash University has signed a research collaboration agreement with world-leading centre in genomic discovery and understanding, the Wellcome Sanger Institute for the RISE program.

-“We are extremely fortunate to be partnering with the Wellcome Sanger Institute for the assessment components of the RISE program.
-Professor Gordon Dougan and his team at the Institute are highly regarded as some of the world’s leading researchers, particularly in infectious disease and human epidemiology,” said RISE Assessment Team Leader, Professor Karin Leder.
+RISE Assessment Team Leader Professor Karin Leder said, “We are extremely fortunate to be partnering with the Wellcome Sanger Institute for RISE's research program.
+Professor Gordon Dougan and his team at the Institute are highly regarded as some of the world’s leading researchers, particularly in infectious disease and human epidemiology".